episensor/node-red-contrib-epi-aws-s3/README.md

 ## Features

-- Download files from Amazon S3 buckets
+- **Download files** from Amazon S3 buckets
+- **Upload files** to Amazon S3 buckets (NEW in v0.3.0)
 - Progress tracking for large downloads
+- Automatic content type detection for uploads
+- ACL support for upload permissions
 - Automatic file size limit enforcement
-- Detailed error reporting
+- Detailed error reporting with error forwarding to output
-- Support for all major AWS regions
+- Support for all AWS regions
 - Uses AWS SDK v3 for improved performance and security

 ## Prerequisites